A-DUYVESTYN/transitWorks/Readme.md

-# TransitWorks - Delivers up to the minute service notices for your daily tranist routes
+# TransitWorks - Delivers up to the minute service notices for your daily transit routes
 ## Project Description

-Get a no-nonsense list of the latest delays, cacellations, or advisories on your public transit systems.
+Get a no-nonsense list of the latest delays, cancellations, or advisories on your public transit systems.
 Customize your app to see only notices from your selected routes.

-Curretly Supports TTC and Go Transit.
+Currently Supports TTC and Go Transit.

 ## Client Setup